comfybytes/phasmophobia-ghost-api/README.md

 ## Installation
 You can add this to your stream by simply copy and pasting these commands to your chat

-Command names can of course be chosen freely
+Command names can also be chosen freely

 **Nightbot**
 ```